Missouri State University: History

-In 2011, the university's executive MBA program for students from China came under scrutiny after an article in the Springfield News-Leader questioned the financial relationship between Missouri State and its Hong Kong-based agent, alleging that students were paying double the amount that MSU was receiving.
-The executive MBA program accepts cohorts of students who come through a sponsor: a provincial or municipal government agency, a university, or a corporation.
-Missouri State's agent, the International Management Education Corporation (IMEC), identifies and develops relationships with sponsors, who identify and prepare students, screening them for work experience, a minimum grade-point average at the undergraduate level (2.75) and English language proficiency.
+In 2011, the university's executive master of business administration (MBA) program for students from China came under scrutiny after an article in the Springfield News-Leader questioned the financial relationship between Missouri State and its Hong Kong-based agent, alleging that students were paying double the amount that MSU was receiving.
+The executive MBA program accepts cohorts of students who come through a sponsor - a provincial or municipal government agency, a university, or a corporation.
+Missouri State's agent, the International Management Education Corporation (IMEC), identifies and develops relationships with sponsors, who identify and prepare students, screening them for work experience, a minimum grade-point average at the undergraduate level (2.75), and English language proficiency.
 IMEC then provides MSU with a cohort of a minimum of 30 students, and the sponsors send MSU the students' applications for review.
 The fees students pay vary by sponsor and range from $15,000 to $22,000.
-IMEC was contracted to pay Missouri State between $10,103 and $11,886 per student; resulting in between 20 and 55 percent of the student fee being retained by IMEC.
-IMEC defended the fees claiming they cover marketing/promotion/recruiting and the related overhead costs as well as additional costs including intensive English training, exams, advice on applications and documentations, visa application fees and service and orientations provided by IMEC.
-University officials defended the program and arrangement stating that it had allowed Missouri State to quickly grow the executive MBA program without having to spend university resources recruiting and marketing overseas.
+IMEC was contracted to pay Missouri State between $10,103 and $11,886 per student; resulting in between 20 and 55% of the student fee being retained by IMEC.
+IMEC defended the fees, claiming they cover marketing/promotion/recruiting and the related overhead costs, as well as additional costs including intensive English training, examinations, advice on applications and documentations, visa application fees, and service and orientations provided by IMEC.
+University officials defended the program and arrangement, stating that it had allowed Missouri State to quickly grow the executive MBA program without having to spend university resources in recruiting and marketing overseas.
 The program has had 370 students since it started in 2007.
 However, the chair of the Faculty Senate said professors have periodically raised questions about the quality and oversight of the various China initiatives, and had prepared a list of questions for the president in light of the article, expressing a desire to ensure that proper oversight was in place to avoid compromising quality.
-Following translation and re-publication of information from the News-Leader article by Chinese newspapers, MSU reported that it received calls from several program sponsor organizations in China that they would no longer participate in the program.
+Following translation and republication of information from the News-Leader article by Chinese newspapers, MSU reported that it received calls from several program sponsor organizations in China that they would no longer participate in the program.
 The university continued to defend the program, arguing that mistranslations of the article had provided an incorrect view of the program's academic rigor and stating that it intended to meet with sponsors and answer any questions about the program.